2022 BAL season: Playoffs

 The playoffs began on 21 May and ended on 28 May with the Finals.
 All games were played in a single-elimination format, and the entire tournament was played at the Kigali Arena in Kigali.

 Bracket

 Awards

 This season, the Coach of the Year award and All-Defensive First Team were introduced and announced on 27 May.
-The MVP and Defensive Player of the Year were announced on 28 May.
+The MVP and Defensive Player of the Year were announced on 28 May 2022.
+The BAL Ubuntu Award, for the player that made the greatest contribution to his community, was awarded on 16 March 2023 after a fan vote.